orpiske/ssps/README.md

-SSPS: Software Package Module
+SSPS: SDM Package Module (SPM)
 ============

-This is source code repository for the SPM Package Module (SPM).
+This is source code repository for the SDM Package Module (SPM).

 SPM is a SSPS utility that processes template files and create SDM packages out of it.
 It can be used to evaluate a file name and create a simple package out of it - provided you have